augustopedroza/photoscroller/README.md

 * RxJava - Provides a powerful observable pattern framework.
 * Realm - Cloud Data for android.
 It greatly simplifyes data management support.
 ## Bugs
-* The photo fetcher is blindly adding the same query parameters to all requests even when they are not needed.
+* The network service is blindly adding the same query parameters to all requests even when they are not needed.
-* No error handling.